LLNL/sundials/doc/shared/sunheuristics/SUNHeuristics_Description.rst

 Each of the following routines are *optional* for any specific SUNHeuristics implementation.

-.. c:function:: SUNHeuristics_ID SUNHeuristicsGetID(SUNHeuristics H)
+.. c:function:: SUNHeuristics_ID SUNHeuristics_GetID(SUNHeuristics H)

    Returns the type identifier for the heuristics object *H*.
-Returned values are given in :numref:`SUNHeuristics.Description.heuristicsIDs`
+Returned values are given in Section :numref:`SUNHeuristics.Description.heuristicsIDs`

    :param H: the :c:type:`SUNHeuristics` object.
    :return: :c:type:`SUNHeuristics_ID` type identifier.